YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 We could go on and on about Hubspot, but you can definitely learn more about them with a Google search.
 There is going to be a bunch of information, even HubSpot to google sheets via Coupler.io, which is a very interesting one as well.

-In the meantime, let’s break down HubsSpot’s YouTube banner example.
+In the meantime, let’s break down HubsSpot’s YouTube channel art example.

 1. Add the name and color theme of your brand

 The first thing you need to pay attention is to their color theme.
-HubSpot has maintained this orange theme as part of its identity for as long as we can remember.
+HubSpot has maintained time.
 Ask anyone in the digital marketing space about a brand that’s closely associated with orange and you’ll get two names.

 One is HubSpot and the other is Neil Patel.